Adhyayan Suman: Personal life

 Suman was born in Mumbai to Bollywood actor Shekhar Suman and Alka Suman.
-He had an older brother Aayush who died in 1994.
-His father publicly revealed that Adhyanan went through the phase of depression and he was having suicidal thoughts as Bollywood created a lot of hurdles for him.
+His elder brother, Aayush, died in 1995.
+His father publicly revealed that Adhyayan went through depression and had suicidal thoughts as Bollywood created numerous hurdles for him.

-On 11 March 2021, Suman revealed that he broke up with Splitsvilla 11 fame Maera Mishra after being in the relationship for two years.
+On 11 March 2021, Suman revealed that he broke up with Splitsvilla 11 fame Maera Mishra after being in a relationship for two years.